citycoins/governance/ccips/ccip-004/ccip-004-citycoins-stacking.md

 ## Specification

-Anyone can mine CityCoins by submitting STX into a CityCoins smart contract on the Stacks blockchain.
-30% of the STX that miners forward is sent directly to a reserved wallet for the city.
+Anyone can Stack CityCoins by locking them in a CityCoins smart contract for selected reward cycles, and receive a portion of the remaining 70% of the STX sent by miners.

 ## Related Work